Note this Accommodation is in Reference to the

 Dine in the 6 different settings offered by the Hotel.
 If you are a foodie – the Livingston Room 7 course meal – may just be the thing!

 Spoil yourself – get your hair done, visit the spa or go to the gym.
+I highly recommend this, I recently went to have my eyebrows and lashes done and Glenda was super!

-The Kingdom Hotel
+The Kingdom at Victoria Falls

 The Kingdom Hotel is a work of Art!
 Detailed metal decorations make for a fascinating tour in itself.
 The Zambezi River is part of the design and fish and small crocodiles have been seen on occasion in the water features.